REBECCA GEORGE ART

 The R > 1 series of sculptures is a visual representation of exponential growth.
 The R number refers to the reproduction rate of infectious diseases.
 Exponential growth occurs everywhere in nature: cells dividing, the shape of lettuce leaves, mice numbers or coral shapes.

 Rebecca teaches crochet through SisterWorks and uses Instagram to connect and share design ideas. @yellowcamelcrochet (for crochet design and teaching) and @rebeccageorgeart (for art).
-She is currently an art student at the VCA (University of Melbourne).
+She will complete a Master of Contemporary Art in 2024 at the VCA (University of Melbourne).

 EXHIBITIONS AND AWARDS